kakakikikeke/memo/README.md

 Install libraries.

-* go get -u github.com/go-redis/redis
-* go get github.com/astaxie/beego
-* go get github.com/astaxie/beego/logs
+* go mod tidy

-And run it.
+And build and run it.

-* go run memo.go
+* go build
+* ./memo

 You can access with your browser to "http://localhost:8080/".